CornellLabofOrnithology/angular-styleguide/README.md

 ### Accessible Members Up Top
 ###### [Style [Y052](#style-y052)]

+  - [cm325] - yes, we want var-ed properties up top, but otherwise, avoid name duplication, and dont use this pattern.

   - Expose the callable members of the service (its interface) at the top, using a technique derived from the [Revealing Module Pattern](http://addyosmani.com/resources/essentialjsdesignpatterns/book/#revealingmodulepatternjavascript).